 Senior Career Fellow from Hanoi, Vietnam.
 Economics and International Relations double major, Psychology minor.

 This past summer, Lien interned at AIA Group, an international life insurance company in Ho Chi Minh City, Vietnam.
 Previously, she also acquired diverse experiences in sales, human resources, and risk analysis across the real estate, hospitality, and banking industries.
 Lien is passionate about how individuals behave to maximize profits and how nations make decisions in the context of globalization.
 She spent the fall of her junior semester abroad exploring these themes at University College London in London, United Kingdom.
 On campus, Lien was a Student Adviser to first year students, wrote for Cadenza Art and Literary Magazine, and plays the violin in the Connecticut College Orchestra.
 She also loves photography, fantasy fiction, and instrumental music.
 After graduation, Lien hopes to land a job in management consulting or human resources.

 Senior Career Fellow from Waterville Valley, New Hampshire.
 Sociology and Economics double major.

-Elizabeth spent this past summer interning as an associate producer for renowned photographer Claiborne Swanson Frank in the production of a portrait collection to be published by Assouline in the spring of 2018.
+Elizabeth spent this past summer working as an associate producer for New York based photographer Claiborne Swanson Frank.
+She worked on the production of a portrait collection to be published by Assouline Publishing in April of 2018.
 On campus, she is Creative Director for The Look Magazine as well as the Social Chair for her class.
 In her junior year, she studied at the Danish Institute for Study Abroad in Copenhagen, Denmark.
 There, she studied the economic implications of globalized commerce as well as international advertising strategy.
-In the future, she hopes to pursue a career in production or communications.
+In the future, she hopes to pursue a career in the field of digital publications.